redis/lettuce/docs/user-guide/pubsub.md

 Redis Cluster connections.
 The connection is notified on message/subscribed/unsubscribed events after subscribing to channels or patterns.
-[Synchronous](connecting-redis.md#basic-usage), [asynchronous](async-api.md) and [reactive](reactive-api.md) API’s are provided to interact with Redis Publish/Subscribe features.
+[Synchronous](connecting-redis.md#basic-usage), [asynchronous](async-api.md) and [reactive](reactive-api.md) APIs are provided to interact with Redis Publish/Subscribe features.

 ### Subscribing